IEK-5/freespa/DOC.md

 not set at some location (e.g. high up north somewhere in summer), NREL's spa will not compute when the sun rises.

+Unlike NREL's spa, freespa can compute, in addition to sunrise/set, various dawn and dusk times, namely civil, nautical, and astronomical dawn and dusk.

-In NREL's spa implementation of an atmospheric refraction model there is no geometric dip.
+In NREL's spa implementation of atmospheric refraction does not account for the geometric dip.
 This means that NREL spa always assumes the horizon is at an elevation of 0°.
-At higher elevation, this assumption may be inaccurate.

-In addition to computing sunrise/set times freespa can compute various dawn and dusk times (civil, nautical, and astronomical dawn and dusk).

 ## References
 [1] J. Meeus, Astronomical Algorithms, second ed.
 Willmann-Bell, Inc., Richmond, Virginia, USA.
 (1998): 105-108